Piecewise omnigenous magnetohydrodynamic equilibria as fusion reactor candidates: Results

-\section{Compatibility of CIEMAT-pw1 with reactor physics design criteria}
+\subsection{Compatibility of CIEMAT-pw1 with reactor physics design criteria}

 A viable reactor candidate needs to satisfy a set of physics criteria that extend well beyond reduced bulk neoclassical transport, ranging from fundamental requirements to others that are considerably more advanced.
 Among the former, the magnetic configuration must be magnetohydrodynamically stable and possess good flux surfaces throughout the plasma volume.
 Among the latter, turbulent transport and alpha-particle losses must remain sufficiently low to reach and sustain the reactor operating point.
-Finally, the magnetic configuration must be compatible with the divertor concept chosen to manage heat and particle exhaust.
+Finally, the magnetic configuration must be compatible with the chosen divertor concept.
 These physics requirements were addressed during the optimization of CIEMAT-pw1 (see Appendix~\ref{SEC_DESC} for the specific set of optimization targets).
 In this section we analyze, for a range of plasma $\beta$, to what extent they were achieved.
-Where appropriate, this will be evaluated by comparison with the properties of W7-X.
+Where appropriate, this will be evaluated by comparison with the properties of W7-X, \jl{as it is relatively well established where its stellarator configuration stands in relation to a viable fusion reactor.}

 The Mercier criterion is employed to assess MHD stabiity in CIEMAT-pw1, as shown in figure \ref{FIG_MHD}.
 The configuration is expected to be stable, since $D_{mercier}>0$ in most of the plasma radius (except at the highest $\beta$ values very close to the core, where simulations sometimes become unreliable).
 The increase of $D_{mercier}$ with $\beta$ is caused by the magnetic well, the main contributor to stability, which overcomes the destabilizing effect of the geodesic curvature.
 Ballooning stability has been confirmed by means of calculations with the code \texttt{COBRA}~\cite{sanchez2000boozerxform}, with negative growth rates for all the cases considered.